tensorflow/community/rfcs/20180918-functions-not-sessions-20.md

 ### Referencing state: Variables, tables etc.

-A `defun` decorated Python function encapsulates a graph and its execution.
+A `function` decorated Python function encapsulates a graph and its execution.
 The Python function may reference stateful objects (i.e., state backed by `DT_RESOURCE` tensors in the runtime, e.g., `tf.Variable`) by referencing the corresponding Python object, and these will be captured as implicit inputs to the function.

 Comparing TensorFlow code today with how we propose it looks in 2.x: